-Summary Schedule of Prior Audit Findings Year Ended January 31, 2021
+Summary Schedule of Prior Audit Findings Year Ended January 31, 2022

-Reference Number Summary of Finding Status 2019-002 & 2020-001 There is lack of appropriate segregation of duties in certain financial reporting processes.
-The fiscal years 2019 and 2020 findings were documented in the schedule of findings and questioned costs that were issued September 23, 2019, and August 24, 2020, respectively.
-Unresolved.
-See finding 2021-001.
-Reason for recurrence: Given the limited size of the Center's accounting personnel, several responsibilities between various employees in the accounting function cannot be fully segregated, without hiring additional personnel.
-2019-004 & 2020-002 Noncompliance with special tests and provisions related to use of the approved sliding fee scale.
-The fiscal year 2019 finding was documented in the schedule of findings and questioned costs that was issued September 23, 2019.
-Resolved Reason for recurrence: The fiscal year 2019 schedule of findings and questioned costs was issued nearly nine months after fiscal year 2019; therefore, the 2019 finding had not yet been resolved at the time the fiscal year 2020 report was issued.
-The Center has uploaded updated sliding fee schedules in the system.
+Reference Number Summary of Finding Status 2019-002, 2020-001 and 2021-001 There is lack of appropriate segregation of duties in certain financial reporting processes.
+The fiscal years 2019, 2020 and 2021 findings were documented in the schedule of findings and questioned costs that were issued September 23, 2019, August 24, 2020 and June 24, 2021, respectively.
+Resolved Reason for recurrence: Given the limited size of the Center's accounting personnel, several responsibilities between various employees in the accounting function cannot be fully segregated, without hiring additional personnel.